--THINK AHEAD--

 --LONG-RUN THEORY--

-The LONG-RUN, In contrast to our earlier definition of the short run, is THE TIME-PERIOD when ALL FACTOR INPUTS CAN EVENTUALLY BE CHANGED (in other words ALL FACTORS ARE VARIABLE)
+So with reference to our bubble tea shop example above, the LONG-RUN, refers to THE TIME-PERIOD when ALL FACTOR INPUTS CAN EVENTUALLY BE CHANGED (ALL FACTORS ARE VARIABLE)

 Under the assumption that they are PROFIT MAXIMISERS, the answer is clearly TO MAKE MORE PROFITS which if correct, raises the question of how they will achieve this.